 Unless, of course, the Coalition’s longstanding reputation as the better economic manager proves to be more resilient than it deserves to be.
 Here, again, the signs aren’t so good for the government.
 When Essential Research asked respondents whether they thought Australia’s economy was heading in the right direction after this year’s budget, 40 per cent said “no,” 35 per cent said “yes” and 25 per cent said they didn’t know.
 A week later, responding to the question of who would be the better treasurer, 29 per cent said Joe Hockey, 23 per cent favoured shadow treasurer Chris Bowen and 47 per cent said they didn’t know.

 Neither result is a resounding endorsement of the party that voters are reputed to trust most on economic matters, or of a budget that was generally seen as a great success for the government.
-If it’s still true that governments lose elections rather than oppositions winning them, then this government’s extraordinarily poor performamce over most of its life makes its survival beyond the election seem a matter of luck.
-Bill Shorten’s performance at the trade union royal commission is a reminder that Labor might turn the old adage on its head, but it might be reckless to bet on it. •
+If it’s still true that governments lose elections rather than oppositions winning them, then this government’s extraordinarily poor performance over most of its life makes its survival beyond the election seem a question of luck.
+Bill Shorten’s performance at the trade union royal commission is a reminder that Labor might turn the old adage on its head, but it would be reckless to bet on it. •